svg-project/Sparse-VideoGen/README_QA.md

 ## Installing Git Large File Storage (Git LFS)

 Git LFS is required for handling large files in the repository.
-If you do not have sudo, you can refer to [this guide]( https://gist.github.com/pourmand1376/bc48a407f781d6decae316a5cfa7d8ab).
+If you do not have sudo, you can refer to [this guide]( https://gist.github.com/pourmand1376/bc48a407f781d6decae316a5cfa7d8ab) or [this guide](https://github.com/git-lfs/git-lfs/issues/5955).

 ## GLIBCXX Version Error